IBM/ubiquity/README.md

 #Ubiquity Storage Service for Container Ecosystems
-Ubiquity provides access to persistent storage for Docker containers
+Ubiquity provides access to persistent storage for Docker containers in Docker or Kubernetes ecosystems.
+The REST service can be run on one or more nodes in the cluster to create, manage, and delete storage volumes.

-### Supported Deployment Options
+### Sample Deployment Options
+The service can be deployed in a variety of ways.
+In all options though, Ubiquity must be deployed on a system that has access (e.g., CLI, REST, ssh) to the supported storage system.

 #### Single Node (All in One)
 ![Single node](images/singleNode.jpg)
 #### Multi-node